PPPD Support · Ontario

 What PPPD actually is, in plain language.

-PPPD is real, researched, and recognised in the ICD-11 (the World Health Organisation’s International Classification of Diseases).
-It is not "just anxiety," and it is not a made-up label for symptoms no one could be bothered to explain.
-Here are the essentials, grouped the way they tend to come up in session.
+PPPD is real, researched, and recognised in the ICD-11.
+It is not “just anxiety,” and it is not a made-up label for symptoms no one could be bothered to explain.

 01 / Definition Symptoms that last three months or more, and don’t follow the usual rules.

-PPPD (Persistent Postural-Perceptual Dizziness) is a chronic vestibular condition characterised by dizziness, unsteadiness, or a non-spinning sensation of swaying or rocking.
-To meet the diagnostic criteria, symptoms are present on most days for three months or more.
+PPPD is a chronic vestibular condition characterised by dizziness, unsteadiness, or a non-spinning sensation of swaying or rocking, present on most days for three months or more.

-Symptoms tend to worsen with upright posture, active or passive motion, and exposure to complex visual environments: grocery store aisles, scrolling on a phone, traffic, crowds, patterned floors, fluorescent lighting.
-Symptoms often ease when you lie down, and rarely disappear for long.
+Symptoms worsen with upright posture, active or passive motion, and complex visual environments: grocery aisles, scrolling on a phone, traffic, crowds, patterned floors, fluorescent lighting.
+They often ease when lying down.

 02 / Triggers The event that started it usually heals.
 The brain’s response sometimes doesn’t.

-PPPD almost always follows something that disrupted the balance system, even briefly.
-Common precipitants include BPPV, vestibular neuritis, a concussion, a bout of labyrinthitis, a severe panic attack, or a significant medical illness.
+PPPD almost always follows something that disrupted the balance system: BPPV, vestibular neuritis, a concussion, labyrinthitis, a panic attack, or significant illness.
+The original event resolves, but the nervous system adaptations it triggered do not.

 03 / Diagnosis Normal test results are part of the picture, not a reason to dismiss you.